 - c.
 Rights with respect to intellectual property that is financed by industrial corporations or other private sources or that results from joint work with persons or agencies outside the University are governed by the terms of contracts or agreements with the corporation or agency (also see Section 6).
 The responsible investigator is responsible for informing all persons working on the project of their rights and obligations under such contracts or agreements before initiation of the research. - d.
 The University assumes no right or responsibility with respect to intellectual property coming within clause A (iv) above.
-However, to be sure that there is no disagreement over whether intellectual property falls within that clause and for a creator to secure ownership rights with respect to such intellectual property, the creator must notify the vice president for research and technology management, or his or her designee, of the intended disposition of said intellectual property and request and obtain a waiver of university ownership prior to engaging in any commercialization activities of such intellectual property, including application to obtain property rights through patenting, etc. If the creator and the University mutually agree, the creator may assign the intellectual property to the University.
+However, to be sure that there is no disagreement over whether intellectual property falls within that clause and for a creator to secure ownership rights with respect to such intellectual property, the creator must notify the vice president for research and technology management, or his or her designee, of the intended disposition of said intellectual property and request and obtain a waiver of university ownership prior to engaging in any commercialization activities of such intellectual property, including application to obtain property rights through patenting, etc. If the creator and the University mutually agree, the creator may assign the intellectual property to the University and thus avail himself or herself of the commercialization services of the University.
 (Complete information on these services is available from the vice president for research and technology management.) - e.
 This policy applies to post-doctoral scholars, research associates, senior research associates, research and clinical faculty, and visiting faculty and scholars in the same way that it applies to faculty.